Chinese New Year 2021 and 2022

 - Available on request

-On 1 February, pupils enjoyed a Chinese New Year festival via a day of live interactive online and recorded sessions.
-We would now like to open these resources up for teachers to use in class or individuals at home.
+In 2022, pupils enjoyed a Chinese New Year festival via a day of live interactive online and recorded sessions.
 Find the videos on our Chinese New Year 2022 YouTube playlist.

 You can also check out our Chinese New Year resources for 2021, many of which can also be used this year.